facebook/docusaurus/docs/guides-navigation.md

 ### Search

-If the search is enabled on your site, your search bar will appear to the right of your links.
+If search is enabled on your site, your search bar will appear to the right of your links.
 If you want to put the search bar between links in the header, add a search entry in the `headerLinks` config array:

 ```js
 {